 RICHARD LEEBRICK (Comedy Crew) is an actor, director, musician, and teacher.
 He was most recently seen on the Oregon Contemporary Theatre stage in Sam Shepard's A Lie of the Mind and has taught dozens of OCT's classes and summer camps.
 With decades of experience teaching youth and adults, Richard helps artists of all ages find their voices through improvisation, stage techniques, and ensemble work.

-ERICA TOWE (Summer Camp) is an actor and high school English teacher with the Springfield Public School District.
-Past appearances at Oregon Contemporary Theatre include: The Revolutionists, Blackberry Winter, Silent Sky, Who's Afraid of Virginia Woolf? and A Christmas Carol.
+ERICA TOWE (Improv, Acting, Script Analysis) is an actor and high school English teacher with the Springfield Public School District.
+Select appearances at Oregon Contemporary Theatre include: Successful Strategies, Middletown, The Revolutionists, Blackberry Winter, Silent Sky, Who's Afraid of Virginia Woolf? and A Christmas Carol.
 Erica has also worked at The Very Little Theater in Eugene.
 She also appeared on stage/warehouse in Warrior Poet's production of Trojan Women in 2016.
-In a time when so many people continue to fight for freedom andequality, it is important that we gather together, share stories, and inspire one another.
+In a time when so many people continue to fight for freedom and equality, it is important that we gather together, share stories, and inspire one another.

-INGA R. WILSON (Acting) is originally from Minnesota.
-She received a B.F.A. in Theatre Performance from Drake University and went on to study at the O’Neill National Theater Institute and Chautauqua Theater Conservatory.
-Inga is a proud member of Actors Equity Association and SAG/AFTRA, having worked professionally in California, Illinois, Michigan, Minnesota, New York and Oregon - on stage and screen.
+INGA R. WILSON (Acting, Scene Study) is originally from Minnesota.
+She received a BFA in Theatre Performance from Drake University and went on to study at the O’Neill National Theater Institute and Chautauqua Theater Conservatory.
+Inga is a proud member of Actors Equity Association and SAG/AFTRA, having worked professionally in California, Illinois, Michigan, Minnesota, New York and Oregon, on stage and screen.
 In addition to acting, Inga served as Artistic Director with Planet Ant Theatre and has passionately taught acting and theatre to diverse audiences for over 20 years.